moskytw/mosql/README.rst

     >>> select('person', {'age >': 18})
     'SELECT * FROM person WHERE age > 18'

-It converts the common data types in Python to the SQL statements.
+It converts the common data types in Python into the SQL statements.

 You can find more exmaples in `mosql.common <http://mosql.mosky.tw/builders.html#module-mosql.common>`_.
 If the common builders aren't enough in your case, it is possible to customize the builder by `mosql.util <http://mosql.mosky.tw/builders.html#module-mosql.util>`_.